No wonder the Brits have kept it quiet, the Isles of Scilly have the weather the Brits so sorely seek.

 You will also pass a small vineyard (tours available) and numerous miniature flower fields, with oversized hedges to shelter the delicate crop.

-Even the wildlife is friendly here; you may be joined by wild birds that feed from your hand.
+Even the wildlife is friendly here; you may be joined by wild birds that feed on your hand.

 Far-flung St Agnes is out on a limb in the south-west of the archipelago, a picturesque isle of geological wonders, historical sights and peaceful coves.